yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/functions/index.md

 ## Functions

 Throughout camp, we will write a lot of functions!
 They will have different jobs, and some will look quite different from ours today, but you've got a great foundation.
-Get a little more practice by completing the task below.
+Get a little more practice by completing one or more tasks below.

 <div class="practice">
   <h2>🐣 Practice: Function</h2>